jayteetk/pages/_posts/2019-07-31-topic-modelling.markdown

 ## Result
 For the most the modelling is done and we have coherence scores to show which is the 'better' model.
 I have chosen coherence as the measure to define success as it allows us to better interpret the topics and identify topical trends over time.
 As a result our LDA model provides a better UCI coherence at 0.551 compared to the best UCI for NMF of 0.23.
 The illustration below using pyLDAvis demonstrates a good separation of topics.
 I have seletced topics 3 and 4 to show below.

-Our final topic list is as follows
+Our final topic list is as follows:

 ```python
 topic_dict_lda3={0:'office communications',